 So even if salmon isn’t your thing, (see substitutions below) you’ll want to have this teriyaki sauce in your regular rotation.
 I know I’ve often leaned on sweeteners like maple syrup and honey to add a touch of sweetness here and there in my recipes.
 But as it would happen, you don’t really need them at all!

-- First up, we’re going to make the teriyaki sauce by simmering together coconut aminos with ginger and garlic.
+First up, we’re going to make the teriyaki sauce by simmering together coconut aminos with ginger and garlic.
+You can also use your favorite bottled sauce.

 Ok… now let’s talk about substitutions for this Healthier Teriyaki Sheet Pan Dinner: